Skip to main content

 marketing, PR

 Marketing.
 Talk about a loaded term!
-If you ask different people what marketing is, you’ll receive various answers.
+If you ask different people what marketing is, you’ll receive various answers with a lot of subjective opinions.
 To some, it’s strictly about driving sales.
-To others, it’s about crafting brand awareness and a compelling brand personality.
+To others, it’s about crafting brand awareness and a compelling brand reputation and personality.
 Overall, it describes how companies attract and retain clients or customers, from banners on a website to content marketing with blogs to advertising on a podcast and everything in between.

-One faction of marketing is public relations (PR), but PR is distinct from the rest of the marketing mix in that — yes, you will invest in PR efforts, but no, you will not specifically pay for anyone to say anything about your organization.
-Unlike traditional advertising which is very focused on self-promotion and overtly selling products or services, effective public relations is about creating experiences, telling stories, and building a media relation to create organic brand ambassadors: the public!
-With this in mind, what is the role of public relations in marketing?
+One faction of marketing is public relations (PR), which uses storytelling to connect a target audience and the media with a client.
+PR is distinct from the rest of the marketing mix in that — yes, you will invest in PR efforts, but no, you will not specifically pay for anyone to say anything about your organization.
+Unlike traditional advertising which is very focused on self-promotion and overtly selling products or services, effective public relations is about creating experiences, telling stories that often incorporate company values, and building a media relation to create organic brand ambassadors: the public!
+With this in mind and now understanding the significance of PR in marketing, what is the role of public relations in marketing campaigns?

 Newspapers on brick wall